hari-synthesio/coursera-repo/README.md

 coursera-repo
 =============

-This a my first GitHub repository
+This a my first GitHub repository.
 I'm going to try and use R with social media data.